Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

 \subsection{Classical results on algebraic groups}

+We mostly follow Milne's book \cite{milnealggps}.
+It is often not very important to provide a given definition fully, when we use particular consequences of this definition only.

+All the algebraic groups we consider are over fields and they are smooth and connected.
+For an algebraic group $G$ over $K$ and a field extension $K\subseteq L$, by $G_L$ we mean the change of scalars from $K$ to $L$.
 By a \emph{simple algebraic group} over a field $K$, we mean an infinite algebraic group $G$ over $K$ such that any proper normal subgroup of $G(K^{\alg})$ is finite.
-By a \emph{simple group scheme} over $\Zz$, we mean a group scheme $G$ over $\Zz$ such that for each field $K$, the base change group scheme $G_K$ is a simple algebraic group $G$ over $K$. \textbf{From now on, when we simply refer to an algebraic group $G$, it is assumed to be over $\Zz$.}

-By the radical of an algebraic group $G$ over $K$, denoted $\mathrm{Rad}(G)$, we mean its maximal connected normal algebraic solvable subgroup over $K$.
-By a \emph{semi-simple algebraic group} $G$ over a field $K$, we mean an infinite algebraic group over $K$ such that $\mathrm{Rad}(G)$ is trivial (equivalently, any normal commutative subgroup of $G(K^{\alg})$ is finite).
-The definition of a \emph{semi-simple group scheme} over $\Zz$ is analogous to the one above.
+By the \emph{radical} of an algebraic group $G$ over $K$, denoted $\mathrm{Rad}(G)$, we mean its maximal connected normal algebraic solvable subgroup over $K$.
+By a \emph{semisimple algebraic group} $G$ over a field $K$, we mean an infinite algebraic group over $K$ such that $\mathrm{Rad}(G_{K^{\alg}})$ is trivial, equivalently, any normal commutative subgroup of $G(K^{\alg})$ is finite.

+An \emph{isogeny} is an algebraic group epimorphism with a finite kernel.
+For the definition of a \emph{multiplicative} isogeny, we refer the reader to \cite[Definition 18.1]{milnealggps}.
+A semisimple algebraic group $G$ is \emph{simply connected} if every multiplicative isogeny $G_0\to G$ of connected algebraic groups is an isomorphism (see \cite[Definition 18.5]{milnealggps}).
+A semisimple algebraic group $G$ is \emph{adjoint} if $Z(G)$ is trivial.